barionleg/cesium.wiki.gs/Architecture.md

 <!-- More links to specific parts of the reference documentation and Sandbox -->

-Cesium is a client-side library written in JavaScript.
+Cesium is a client-side virtual globe and map library written in JavaScript using WebGL.
 The Cesium stack is coarsely organized and composed of four layers:

 <img src="architectureFigures/clientStack.png" width="50%" />